-Your true Icelandic winter adventure awaits you.
-Book your tour here!
+Your true Icelandic winter adventure awaits.
+Book your tour now!

-The Ravens of Iceland
+Ravens in Iceland

 Loves writing, food, runes, Reykjavík life, traveling in Iceland and being out in nature.
 Born in England but fell in love with Iceland in 2010 and moved here, been here since.

-From ancient Norse mythology and Viking folklore to modern day symbolism, the raven has always been revered in Iceland.
+From ancient Norse mythology and Viking folklore to modern-day symbolism, the raven has always been revered in Iceland.
 But why is this bird so interesting?
 Where does the mystery come from?
-How do Icelanders feel about this black bird?
+How do Icelanders feel about this blackbird?

 Ravens and the Discovery of Iceland

 Flóki took three ravens to help him find his way on the final leg of the voyage to Iceland.
 The first raven simply flew back to the Faroe Islands, while the second bird flew around a bit before coming back to the ship bearing no good news.
-The third raven, however, proved to be a great way-finder; It flew ahead of Flóki´s ship, guiding it through the wild waves, all the way to Iceland.
+The third raven, however, proved to be a great way-finder; It flew ahead of Flóki´s ship, guiding it through the wild waves all the way to Iceland.

 Icelandic attitudes towards Ravens